d-lowes/azure-network-protocols/README.md

 2. **Create a Windows 10 Virtual Machine:**
    - Within the created Resource Group, create a new Windows 10 VM.
+   - Use 2 vcpus and ensure that authentication type is "password", then proceed to create a username and password.
    - Allow Azure to create a new Virtual Network (Vnet) and Subnet for this VM.

 3. **Create a Linux (Ubuntu) VM:**